michelle-xia/simple-artificial-neural-net/README.md

 # simple-artificial-neural-net
- Creating a simple artificial nerual net from scratch
+ Creating a simple artificial neural net from scratch using an exponential function on numbers 1-5